What is the National Student Survey (NSE)?

-Your university or university of applied sciences is participating in the National Student Survey (NSE) and made your email address and other information available to Studiekeuze123 and the Dutch research institute Ipsos, which carries out the research for Studiekeuze123.
-Your email address will only be used to invite you to participate in the Survey and, if applicable, to notify you that you’ve won a prize.
+Your university or university of applied sciences is participating in the NSE and made your email address and other information available to Studiekeuze123 and the Dutch research institute Ipsos, which carries out the research for Studiekeuze123.
+Your email address will only be used to invite you to participate in the survey and, if applicable, to notify you that you’ve won a prize.
 Immediately after, all the email address data is deleted.

 How can I unsubscribe from reminder emails?

 If you don’t want to participate, you can find an unsubscribe link in every NSE email you receive.
 Click the link to unsubscribe and you won’t get any more reminders.

 I’m a part-time student.
 Can I take the survey?

 Please do!
 We would greatly appreciate the input of part-time students.
 Some questions may be slightly less relevant to your daily experiences at your university or university of applied sciences.
 Still, try to answer in a way that’s as close to your experiences as possible.